xregistry/spec/core/spec.md

 To update the latest Version a Resource, an HTTP `PUT` MAY be used.

+If the Resource's model `hasDocument` attribute has a value of `false` then the request MUST NOT contain both xRegistry HTTP headers and the Resource's xRegsitry metadata in the HTTP body.
+In other words, the presence of any xRegistry HTTP header and a non-empty HTTP body MUST generate an error.
+A request with no xRegistry HTTP headers and an empty HTTP body MUST be interpreted as a request to delete all attributes - in essence, resetting the Resource back to its default state.
+Likewise, when the xRegistry metadata appears in the HTTP body, any missing attribute MUST be interpreted as a request to delete those attribute - similar to the `?meta` update API. the Resource back to its default state.

 The request MUST be of the form:

 ``` text